Distinguished Professor Ien Ang

-Professor Ang has had the title of Distinguished Professor conferred on her by the University of Western Sydney in recognition of her outstanding research record and eminence.
-She is the first person at UWS to be conferred with this honour.
+Professor Ang has had the title of Distinguished Professor conferred on her by Western Sydney University in recognition of her outstanding research record and eminence.
+She is the first person at the University to be conferred with this honour.

 PhD, 1990, Social and Cultural Sciences, University of Amsterdam, The Netherlands